When is the best time to visit Japan?

 Jigokudani Monkey Park is another top winter destination and an easy day trip from Tokyo.
 Combine it with a relaxing onsen stay – there are hundreds of these hot spring resorts all over the country.

 December is also perfect city break weather, a way to mix the great outdoors with indoor activities.
-You can visit museums and anime shops, discover great ramen and sake spots, take in tea ceremonies – and let loose during a karaoke session, without which, a night out in the city just isn’t complete.
+You can visit museums and anime stores, discover great ramen and sake spots, take in tea ceremonies – and let loose during a karaoke session, without which, a night out in the city just isn’t complete.

 The bristling cold also brings the perfect excuse to indulge in seasonal treats, made with persimmons, chestnuts, or sweet potato, with each region having its own speciality.